- FlyLINQ was exhilarating (and a bit terrifying), reaching heights of over 100 feet albeit less scenic than the SlotZilla zipline on Fremont Street.

 FlyLINQ Zipline Cost

-“Anytime” FlyLINQ tickets start at $35 when purchasing directly from FlyLINQ, however, deals can often be found elsewhere.
+“Anytime” FlyLINQ tickets start at around $40 depending on the day when purchasing directly from FlyLINQ, however, savings can also commonly be found at Vegas.com.

 I recommend pricing out both options below to ensure you’re getting the best deal: